mhpixxio/grpcbenchmarking/readme.txt

         the address (default "localhost:8080") -amount_smalldata int
-        amount of small-data-messages for sending a lot of small messages simultaniously or after one another (default 100) -file_measurement
+        amount of small-data-messages for sending a lot of small messages simultaniously or after one another (default 100) -buffersize_streaming int
-        if false, skips the file measurements -filename string
+        buffersize for streaming (default 100) -filename_filetransfer string
-        the name of the file for uploading and downloading (default "Star_Wars_Style_A_poster_1977.webp") -loops int
+        the name of the file for uploading and downloading (default "filetransfer_Star_Wars_Style_A_poster_1977.webp") -filename_streaming string
+        the name of the file for streaming (default "streaming_Star_Wars_Style_A_poster_1977.webp") -filetransfer_measurement
+        if false, skips the file measurements (default false) -loops int
         number of repeated messages for small data before time measurement and taking average.
 Gives a more accurate result (default 10)
   -only_size_measurement
-        if true, skips the time measurements -random_data_measurement
+        if true, skips the time measurements (default false) -random_data_measurement
         if false, skips the random data measurements (default true) -runs int